Medical Spanish Programs

 - Cultural immersion

-The following programs are well-used by first-year students for summer experiences.
-These programs also qualify as inside electives for fourth-year students because of known faculty connections and successful track records.
-Dr. Sarfaty is the B.U. mentor for these programs.
+The following programs are well-used by first-year students (for summer experiences) and fourth-year students to earn credit toward a fourth-year elective.
+Because of known faculty connections and successful track records, the electives undertaken at these places are considered inside (fourth-year) electives.

 NOTE: A medical student cannot receive fourth-year credit for a Medical Spanish language program unless it is one of the approved programs listed below.